 With frontispiece, 9 plates, folding map

 First edition, in two volumes (pp. xii, 322; 384).
 Octavo (23 cm) in fine bespoke binding - polished red calf, gilt titles and decorations, top page edges gilt, marbled endpapers, gauffred edges (in the style if not by the hand of Bayntun- Riviere).
-Complete with twelve aquatints (two frontispieces) by Clark from drawings by Campbell and hand-coloured folding, but not very accurate, map (repaired fold) of South Africa.
+Complete with twelve aquatints (two frontispieces) by Clark from drawings by Campbell and hand-coloured folding map of South Africa.